rajfal/rajfal.github.io/_posts/2018-01-12-plan-for-this-site.md

 - use neo4-shell utility to import data
 - mention gotchas, such as Neo4j Browser after removing graph data but leaving node labels and key properties still visible

+### Footnote

+There will be some URL's references that I will place as footnotes at the bottom of the page...I think!

+This is an example for the footnote number one [[^1]].
+You can even add more footnotes, with link! [[^2]]

 <div class="divider">Code block examples</div>

 ```sql